Micro-focused white beam Laue diffraction at HPCAT

-Some examples of research areas using the new Laue setup include: elastic and plastic deformation under hydrostatic or non-hydrostatic stress, orientation relations between inter-grown crystals, pressure induced phase transitions, melting and crystallization under high pressure, strength of materials at high pressures.
+Some examples of research areas using the new Laue setup include: elastic and plastic deformation under hydrostatic or non-hydrostatic stress, pressure induced phase transitions, and melting and crystallization under high pressure.

 The following information is available in real-time mode in a matter of seconds:

 - Local texture

 - Orientation relations between inter grown crystals

 - Lattice rotation